walmartlabs/concord-website/docs/plugins/terraform.md

 - `extraEnv` - key-value pairs, extra environment variables provided to the `terraform` process;
 - `extraVars` - [variables](#variables) provided to the `terraform` process;
-- `ignoreErrors` - boolean value, if `true` any errors occurred during the execution will be ignored and stored in the `result` variable;
+- `ignoreErrors` - boolean value, if `true` any errors that occur during the execution will be ignored and stored in the `result` variable;
 - `stateId` - string value, the name of a state file to use.
-If not set, `${projectName}_${repoName}` template is used automatically.
+If not set, the `${projectName}_${repoName}` template is used automatically.

 <a name="planning"/>